 With the yoke of addiction off his back, he then began the hard work to obtain financial and domestic autonomy.

-Started in 1990 as the Homeless Awareness Project (HAP) by formerly homeless-turned-entrepreneur-turned philanthropist Ken Leslie, the all-volunteer organization became a national global advocacy group providing real time collaborative solutions to move unhoused individuals and families into domestic autonomy.
-Its annual Project Connect Community Collaboration event is being expanded to four additional cities and the group has funded the start up of three street papers in Ann Arbor, Detroit, and Toledo.
+Started in 1990 as the Homeless Awareness Project (HAP), the all-volunteer organization became a national global advocacy group providing real time collaborative solutions to move unhoused individuals and families into domestic autonomy.
+Its annual Project Connect Community Collaboration event is being expanded to four additional cities and the group has funded the start up of three street papers in Ann Arbor, Detroit and Toledo.

 In 2008 HAP became 1Matters after a visit by singer John Mellencamp to their annual event.
 John was moved by the collaboration and invited all of the guests to his concert that evening where he talked with them from the stage.
 One guest returned to Project Connect and said “Ken, John talked to us from the stage, I guess I really do matter.”
 1Matters was born.
 Mr. Mellencamp and others in the music industry continue to support the organization.

-21 years after its inception, Tent City is still going strong, still as an all volunteer group with no staff or overhead.
-(Note: In January 2012 1Matters hired it’s first employee to run Toledo Streets and expand the Project Connect to 4 other cities.)
-Ken is still sober, still running his business and still doing comedy and television when the mood or project strikes including the “Called To Duty,” the 2002 Crystal Award of Merit winning documentary about firefighters.
-As a comic he has shared bills with such acts as DL Hugely, Sinbad, Seinfeld, Sam Kinison, Frankie Valli, the Righteous Brothers, and occasionally still headlines regional comedy clubs or the Stranahan Theater.
+25 years after its inception, Tent City is still going strong, Ken is still sober, still running his business and still doing comedy and television when the mood or project strikes including “Called To Duty,” the 2002 Crystal Award of Merit winning documentary about firefighters.
+As a comic he has shared bills with such acts as DL Hugely, Sinbad, Seinfeld, Sam Kinison, Frankie Valli, the Righteous Brothers and occasionally still headlines regional comedy clubs or the Stranahan Theater.

 In March 2012, Ken Leslie was named a Jefferson Award winner for Community Service.
 In March 2013 Ken was the recipient of Advocates for Basic Legal Equity/Legal Aid of Northwest Ohio’s “Access to Justice: Community Advocacy Award for his efforts made on behalf of disadvantaged persons and communities.